Frequently Asked Questions

 What can I expect during a consultation?

-All consultations will have a portion of reviewing/gathering lactation and medical history, lactation specific physical exams, breastfeeding assessment and discussion at the end.
+All consultations will have a portion of reviewing/gathering lactation and medical history, lactation specific physical exams for both parent and baby(ies), breastfeeding observation/assessment with weighted feeds, pumping evaluation and pump flange fitting and discussion at the end.

 How should I prepare for the consultation?